uuuuuvika/bingo-fever/README.md

 - Fork this repo
 - Clone this repo

 This app allows you to create a bingo board of any size by changing the ROWS and COLUMNS constants in the ```App.js``` file.
 Depending on the size of your grid, you might want to adjust the height and width of CSS grid a bit to fit your needs.
+Moreover, you can easily modify the theme to your liking by adjusting the ```quote.json``` file.
+If you are using an odd grid, you will also need to customize the text value of the central cell in ```App.js``` file to match the name of your theme.